uf-mil/mil/docs/software/zobelisk.md

 level.

 If you'd like, you can use `sshfs` with Docker to run programs safely on Zobelisk.
-This means that instead of running progams in a simple bash terminal, that you will instead run them in a containerized environment (a fresh install of Linux!).
+This means that instead of running programs in a simple bash terminal, that you will instead run them in a containerized environment (a fresh install of Linux!).